CodeYourFuture/CYF-PD/content/blocks/general-weekly-availability/readme.md

 skills:
   - Time/Project Management
 objectives:
-  - Share your weekly availability with your peers
+  - Detail your availability on a shared spreadsheet
 time: 10
 prep: >-
   The [General Weekly Availability